GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 Here is how to configure NameID in oxTrust:

- - Create your custom attribute by following [this guide](./attribute.md#custom-attributes).
  - Go to SAML -> 'Configure Custom NameID'
 ![name_id](../img/saml/name_id.png)
    - 'Enabled' `Create NameID`